Supporting associations

 Beneficiaries

-The project directly involves 3,000 inhabitants of the Department of Saint-Louis and the local authorities (technicians and elected officials).
-Women living near mangrove areas will be the primary beneficiaries as a result of their community mobilisation in alternative economic development actions.
+3,000 residents of the Saint-Louis Department, along with local authorities (technicians and elected officials), are directly involved in the project.
+Women living near the mangroves are the primary beneficiaries due to their community mobilization in alternative economic development activities.

-The project will also benefit the 150,000 inhabitants of the towns and villages where the project takes place (Saint-Louis, Gandon and Ndiébène Gandiol).
+Additionally, the project will benefit the 150,000 residents of the intervention communes (Saint-Louis, Gandon, and Ndiébène Gandiol).”

 The pros of the project

-The gradual and alarming degradation of mangrove areas in the Senegal River delta requires the mobilisation of local and regional authorities.
-As a result, the rationale for action provided by Le Partenariat proposes that local actors be involved and supported, but not replaced, in the preservation and development of those fragile ecosystems.
-Solutions that promote both resilience and sustainable socio-economic development of regions must be found and then capitalised on and shared with the partners of the collective of the 5 Deltas.
+The progressive and alarming degradation of mangroves in the Senegal River Delta requires the mobilization of local communities, as well as regional authorities.
+Thus, the action logic promoted by Le Partenariat aims to involve and support local stakeholders without replacing them in the preservation and enhancement of these incredibly fragile ecosystems.
+The goal is to find solutions that promote both resilience and sustainable socio-economic development of the territories.

 “The project aims to contribute to the sustainable and integrated management of West African mangrove forests and of their biodiversity by local populations.
 Join the communities and women’s groups of the Senegal River delta (Saint-Louis) in preserving mangrove forests and their remarkable yet fragile biodiversity”